NabilaFerdousPrapty/NabilaFerdousPrapty/README.md

 ## About Me

-Hi, I’m Nabila Ferdous Prapty, a passionate MERN Stack Developer dedicated to creating impactful, user-focused web applications.
+Hi, I’m Nabila Ferdous Prapty, a passionate MERN Stack Developer dedicated to creating impactful, user-focused web applications and AI ML r enthugiastic.
 With hands-on experience in Next.js React.js, Node.js, Express.js, and MongoDB, I enjoy turning ideas into full-fledged digital solutions.

 Over the past months, I’ve developed multiple projects — from a career development platform to an e-commerce catalog system — each reflecting my curiosity, creativity, and commitment to continuous learning.
 Beyond code, I’m driven by a mission to build technology that empowers people and addresses real social challenges in Bangladesh and beyond.